What is Soft Tissue Therapy (Myotherapy/Sports & Remedial Massage)?

 Many people believe that pain is an inevitable outcome to physical activity such as sport.
 That’s where massage can help, by reducing or eliminating what appears to be exercise induced pain, speeding up muscle recovery by removing irritating waste products and supplying oxygen and nutrients through the blood which enables quicker recovery.
 This means that you can train unrestricted and more efficiently.

-Both nyotherapy and pports & remedial massage involve the physical treatment of the soft tissue structures of the body, to aid rehabilitation and improve performance.
+Both nyotherapy and pports & remedial massage involve the physical therapy treatment of the soft tissue structures of the body, to aid rehabilitation and improve performance.
 The aim of myotherapy and sports & remedial massage is to restore and maintain the normal integrity of the bodies soft tissue structures i.e. muscles, tendons, ligaments and fascia.
 These structures can all be affected by everyday exercise, poor posture, pain, biomechanics, medical and structural conditions, occupation, fatigue, stress, injury and overtraining.

 Treatment is specific for each individual, starting with an assessment using a combination of tactile skills, anatomical knowledge and clinical understanding, to identify abnormalities in muscles and connective tissues.
 This knowledge is used to determine what therapeutic techniques will be required in the treatment.

 Treatment may include one, or a combination of the following techniques: soft tissue manipulation, myofascial release, proprioceptive neuromuscular facilitation stretching and dry needling.
 This treatment uses acupuncture needles, directed at deactivating trigger points in a muscle, allowing for better function of the muscles and restoring range of motion, a special portable massage tables.
 Corrective exercises and stretches may also be prescribed.

 What are the benefits of Myotherapy and Sports & Remedial Massage Therapy?